-Aetna considers MUA for injuries of the cruciate ligaments, of multiple joints or for disorders of other body joints (e.g., ankle, elbow, finger, hip, pelvis, toe, and wrist) experimental and investigational because there is insufficient evidence to support this approach.
+Aetna considers MUA for injuries of the cruciate ligaments, of multiple joints, for disorders of other body joints (e.g., ankle, elbow, finger, hip, pelvis, toe, and wrist), or for osteoporotic thoracolumbar vertebral compression fracture experimental and investigational because there is insufficient evidence to support this approach.

 Aetna considers MUA of the hand/fingers after collagenase clostridium histolyticum (Xiaflex) injections for the treatment of Dupuytren's contracture experimental and investigational.

 Note: This policy is not intended to apply to examinations under anesthesia, or to setting fractures or complete joint dislocations under anesthesia.

 Spinal manipulation under anesthesia (SMUA) has been used mostly by osteopaths and to a much lesser degree by orthopedists to treat spinal dysfunction.
 This procedure was typically performed in 1 single session.
 More recently, some chiropractors, with the assistance of anesthesiologists, have also employed this technique to alleviate acute and chronic neck and back pain.

 The rationale for this approach is that fibrotic changes in the peri-articular and intra-articular soft tissues hinder movement, and sometimes it is necessary to anesthetize patients to reduce muscle tone and protective reflex mechanisms so that the spine can be manipulated effectively.
 This maneuver supposedly will break up adhesions within the surrounding spinal joints and stretch the restricting fibrotic tissue to a length compatible with motion, thereby, increasing joint function and reducing pain.